Building Sustainable Cities and Infrastructure

 Spring; Q3Q4; 3 credits

 The world faces challenges stemming from rapid urbanization, increasing pressure on the environment and on basic resources, and the growing difficulty governments face in managing the confluence of these trends.
 This class will appeal to students who would like to explore the frameworks, models, and examples that help private sector investors, entrepreneurs, NGOs, multinationals, and policy makers address the issues.
-Students interested in private equity, real estate, business and the environment, social enterprise, and transportation also will find the course to be interesting and useful.
+Students interested in private equity, real estate, business and environment, social enterprise, and transportation also will find the course to be useful.

 This course is designed for students who would like explore business approaches to addressing three very large challenges of our times: 1) rapid and massive urbanization as hundreds of millions of people around the world move to cities; 2) existing global scarcity of basics like clean water, clean air, food and land as well as excesses of traffic and waste, each of which gets exacerbated by rapid urbanization; and 3) the apparent inability of federal governments to invest in advance of these phenomena to anticipate and address these problems.
+Cities are often the political unit that can act most responsively to these challenges.

 Course Content and Organization